ceph/ceph-nagios-plugins/README.md

 ### Authentication

-Ceph is normally configured to use [cephx] to authenticate the client.
+Ceph is normally configured to use [cephx] to authenticate its client.

 To run the `ceph-health` plugin as user `nagios` you have to create a special keyring: